ibm-cloud-docs/hpc-ibm-spectrumlsf/fixpack-support.md

 My master name is tue-test14-and-mgmt-1-3271-001.comp.com
 ```

-* If the deployment is done using the FP15 images, then you can see the LSID output as:
+* If the deployment is done using the FP15 images, then you can see the lsid output as:

 ```pre
 [root@test-fi-mgmt-1-c613-001 ~]# lsid